Battle of Manila (1574): Chase to Pangasinan

-Having found out that Limahong had 2,000 fighters, Salcedo blocked the river with chained ships and fortified the shores.
-After the first contact, he sent his captains Lorenzo Chacón, Pedro de Chaves, and Gabriel de Rivera, along with many warriors, to disable the Chinese ships, capturing some and burning the rest in order to leave the Chinese pirates without a way to escape.
-Their group found a way into the settlement and battled Limahong's forces in its outer wall, being impeded from advancing further only because they became distracted, sacking the riches and capturing women they found.
-Nonetheless, they closed the battle, mounting a tight siege on the compound.
+Finding out that Limahong had around 2,000 fighters, Salcedo blocked the river with chained ships and fortified the shores.
+After the first contact, he sent his captains Lorenzo Chacón, Pedro de Chaves, and Gabriel de Rivera, along with many warriors, to disable the Chinese ships anchored, capturing some and burning the rest in order to leave the Chinese pirates without a way to escape.
+Their group found a way into the settlement and battled Limahong's forces in its outer wall, being prevented from advancing further only because they became distracted, sacking the riches and capturing women they found.
+Nonetheless, they closed battle, mounting a tight siege on the compound.
+Salcedo sent a translator with a letter asking for his capitulation, to which Limahong claimed to accept if the Spanish retreated first, so there was no agreement.

 The siege went on for four months, hoping to surrender Limahong by hunger.
 Chinese commander Pesung Aumon arrived unexpectedly to help with negotiations, offering Limahong either becoming a privateer for the Wanli Emperor or being annihilated by the Chinese fleet.
 Still, Limahong refused, as he had a plan to escape.
-After sacrificing his wounded men, the warlord broke out artfully from the siege, moving improvised boats through a channel he excavated secretly, and disappeared into the sea.
+After sacrificing his wounded men and abandoning others, the warlord broke out artfully from the siege, building 37 improvised boats and moving them through a channel he excavated secretly, and disappeared into the sea.
 A last contact happened in Cape Bojeador in Luzon, where Limahong was surprised by a storm before escaping.